draftm0de/flutter.ui/README.md

 );
 ```

+Use `topLeadingText` to label the automatic back button, supply
+`containerBackgroundColor` to mimic host app styling, or wire the `onSavePressed`
-The header renders `assets/images/logo.png` bundled with this package.
+callback to preview form confirmations.
+The header renders the bundled
+`assets/images/logo.png` graphic automatically.

 ## Example App